ssschoubye/SoftwareTek-Spil/README.md

 ## How to install and run the project
 The project is made in Java 19. this is therefore the recommended version for using the project.
-To run the jar file for the project, opening command prompt in the same folder as the file and typing "java -jar ReversiAdvanced.jar" will do so.
+To run the jar file for the project, opening command prompt in the same folder as the file and typing "java -jar AdvancedReversi.jar" will do so.

+Additionally, it is worth mentioning that the program is optimized for use on a monitor with a 2k- or 1080p resolution with applications size at 100%.

 ## How to use the project
 When opening the project, the user sees two buttons.
 One for starting a new game and one for loading an earlier saved game.
 When opening up the program for the first time a default save file will already exist and stay like this til overwritten.